d2km/raw_sqlite3/README.md

 File `include/sqlite3_nif.hrl` defines macros for C constants.

-The `raw_sqlite3` module contains a few convenience and utility functions to convert between C constants and Erlang atoms, as well as provide human-readable error messages.
+The `raw_sqlite3` module contains a few convenience and utility functions to convert between C constants and Erlang atoms, as well as human-readable error messages.

 Build